michaelhanna97/botium-toys-nist-csf-audit/README.md

 ### ⚠️ Compliance Gaps
 **PCI DSS**
-- Credit card data not restricted to authorized users
+- Credit card data is not restricted to authorized users
 - No encryption at transaction or storage points
 - No secure cardholder data environment
 - No strong password policy